ChristosBaboulis/recommendation-service/README.md

 - The application **guards against unsupported symbols** by validating them before computing statistics.
 - Stream-based processing and batching ensure the application can scale to handle millions of records without exhausting memory.
 - For large datasets (e.g., a full year of per-second crypto prices), the service processes data using JPA Stream, avoiding memory overload.
+- To protect against abuse and ensure fair usage, the application includes a custom rate limiting filter using Bucket4j, which restricts clients to a maximum of 10 requests per minute based on their IP address.
+This mechanism directly addresses the need to mitigate malicious behavior and excessive API usage.

 ---